 Business interests should not conflict with the work of the police and should not adversely affect the reputation of the individual, the Force and/or the Police Service.
-If you have a business interest and intend to continue with it if you are appointed, please contact MFSS Resourcing prior to completing an application, as you may be ineligible.
+If you have a business interest and intend to continue with it if you are appointed, please contact Recruitment Team prior to completing an application, as you may be ineligible.

 I have an application in with another Force, can I still apply?

-Applicants are unable to apply to two different Forces at the same time, where both Forces undertake the National SEARCH Recruitment Process.
+Applicants can apply to two different Forces at the same time but can only undertake the Online Assessment with one Force.

-Previous applicants can re-apply six months after failing the assessment centre.
+Previous applicants can re-apply three months after failing the online assessment.
 However, where an applicant fails under Equality and Diversity, they must wait at least twelve months before re-applying.
 There is no time limit in place, where an applicant fails paper sift or interview.

 What roles will I perform whilst within my probationary period?

-Once officers have completed their tutoring period and are confirmed as able to work independently they will be posted to the Force Investigation Team for a period of seven months.
-This will allow the officers to hone their investigation and interview skills while managing a varied caseload.
-The second half of the independent patrol period will be spent on the Local Response Team, responding to emergencies as well as other calls for service.
+Once officers have completed their tutoring period and are confirmed as able to work independently, they will be posted to the Local Response Team, responding to emergencies as well as other calls for service.